ComputerScienceHouse/DEADASS2/README.md

-# DEaDASS 2 - In case you didn't learn your lesson the firs time
+# DEaDASS 2 - In case you didn't learn your lesson the first time

 Database Execution and Deletion Administrative Self Service